Thomas Boylston Adams (judge): Career

 In June of the same year, Thomas was appointed chief justice of the Circuit Court of Common Pleas for the Southern Circuit of Massachusetts.
-In 1812, he was chosen by delegates from Massachusetts’s Norfolk Congressional District to serve as meeting chairman while they selected a candidate to represent them in Congress.
+In 1812, he was chosen by delegates from Massachusetts's Norfolk Congressional District to serve as meeting chairman while they selected a candidate to represent them in Congress.

-Thomas’s increasing struggles with alcohol addiction around and after this time made it difficult for him to continue pursuing his career.
+Thomas's increasing struggles with alcohol addiction around and after this time made it difficult for him to continue pursuing his career.
 He and his large family often made their home with his parents, and relied on them and his brother John Quincy financially.

 Personal life

 Thomas Boylston Adams was described by relatives and acquaintances as intelligent and good-tempered.
-His older sister Nabby told John Quincy that ten-year-old Thomas was “something of a rogue.”
-While he lived with his aunt Elizabeth Smith Shaw, the woman grew quite attached to the boy, whom she described as “an exceeding good Child” with “such a pleasant Temper,” and an “innocently playful” teenager with an “intrepid Spirit.”
+His older sister Nabby told John Quincy that ten-year-old Thomas was "something of a rogue."
+While he lived with his aunt Elizabeth Smith Shaw, the woman grew quite attached to the boy, whom she described as "an exceeding good Child" with "such a pleasant Temper," and an "innocently playful" teenager with an "intrepid Spirit."

-Thomas’ sister-in-law Louisa Catherine Adams, wife of John Quincy, referred to Thomas as her “kind brother” who “respected and loved me, and did me justice in times when I needed a powerful friend,” claiming that she “never saw so fine a temper, or so truly and invariably lovely a disposition.”
-John Adams was impressed by his adult son’s “Understanding Discretion and benevolence.”
-Yet Thomas’ issues with alcoholism in his later years considerably shifted his personality, and his nephew Charles Francis Adams described him in 1824 as “one of the most unpleasant characters in this world, in his present degradation.”
+Thomas's sister-in-law Louisa Catherine Adams, wife of John Quincy, referred to Thomas as her "kind brother" who "respected and loved me, and did me justice in times when I needed a powerful friend," claiming that she "never saw so fine a temper, or so truly and invariably lovely a disposition."
+John Adams was impressed by his adult son's "Understanding Discretion and benevolence."
+Yet Thomas's issues with alcoholism in his later years considerably shifted his personality, and his nephew Charles Francis Adams described him in 1824 as "one of the most unpleasant characters in this world, in his present degradation."